 The following deductions and reasoning led to the creation of something new:

-• If I could not afford to compete in the event I enjoyed, then may others had to be in the same boat.
+- If I could not afford to compete in the event I enjoyed, then may others had to be in the same boat.

-• When I first started reining I decided to give up coaching and training part time, so I could compete as a non pro.
+- When I first started reining I decided to give up coaching and training part time, so I could compete as a non pro.

 This was probably the worst decision I ever made, I enjoyed teaching, even though it was not my main occupation.
-It also would have allowed me to make a few bucks and finance my showing later on when I needed a little extra..
+It also would have allowed me to make a few bucks and finance my showing later on when I needed a little extra.. - Many of the new people I saw entering reining would compete for a few years, have a little success then find they could not compete at the next level they were forced to move up to.

 The handicap system being used was not very good at keeping people in a level they could find some success at.
 Not everyone has the money for a trainer or a new horse in order to move up when the handicap system says they earned to much and must move up to tougher competition.